thanurarukshan/Linux_RHEL_Server_Setup/README.md

 Report issues or suggest enhancements through the GitHub Issues page.

 ## Contact
-í ½í³§ For queries or contributions, email: thanurarukshan2000@gmail.com
+For queries or contributions, email: thanurarukshan2000@gmail.com